Booking, and What Happens Before and After the Wedding

 Wedding Detail Worksheet – 1-2 Months Before Wedding

-A few months before the wedding, I'll send you a link to a form you can fill out online, with various pieces of information about your event that will be helpful to me.
-At about that two-month point, you'll likely have most of these details nailed down, but you don't have to finish this form all in one sitting, as you are free to return to it as many times as needed (up to the day before the wedding) to add missing information or provide updates.
+A month or two before the wedding, I'll send you a link to a form you can fill out online, with various pieces of information about your event that will be helpful to me.
+At about that two-month point, you'll hopefully have most of these details and the timing of the day nailed down, but you don't necessarily have to finish this form all in one sitting, as you are free to return to it as many times as needed (up to the day before the wedding) to add missing information or provide updates.

-Of course, you are free to call or email at any time before or after this.
-Sometimes there are questions or concerns that need to be discussed in a conversation, so don't hesitate to contact me .
+Of course, you are also free to call or email at any time before or after this.
+Sometimes there are questions or concerns that need to be discussed in a conversation, so don't hesitate to contact me.

 Final Check-In – 1-2 Days Before Wedding

 I'll check in with you a day or two before the wedding just to confirm that our starting location and time are correct and find out if there are any last-minute details I should be aware of.